Caring for an older adult from a distance can be a bit intimidating.

 To manage the stress, consider seeking support from counseling services, support groups, or therapists.

-10. Stay in the know
+10. Stay Up-to-Date

-Stay up-to-date on your loved one’s medical conditions and any new developments by staying in touch with their healthcare team and local caregivers.
+Stay up to date on your loved one’s medical conditions and any new developments by staying in touch with their healthcare team and local caregivers.

 Knowledge is power, and being in the know can help you make informed care decisions and provide better support.